How To Ask A Former Coworker For A Job In 8 Steps & Helpful Tips

 1. Keep It Casual:

-Keep the tone of your email casual.
-You don’t want to come across as desperate or needy.
-So instead of saying, “I need a job,” try something like, “I’m interested in hearing about any openings at your company.”
+Keep your email casual to avoid sounding desperate.
+Instead of saying, “I need a job,” try something like, “I’m interested in hearing about any openings at your company.”

 2. Be Professional: